nachiketad/nachiketad.github.io/pages/Now.md

 ## What I am learning:
 Lots of things.
 I like to learn!
 Here's a list off the top of my head:
+* How Linux works.
+I removed Windows from my laptop and relearnt how a computer works!
+I'm using [this distro](https://pop.system76.com/).
+They even sell awesome and powerful laptops shipped with Linux.
+Go FOSS!
 * How to effectively use [Github](https://github.com/) - Hosting my website/blog was my first successful attempt at Github
 * What are vector designs and how to make logos or vector art using [Inkscape](https://inkscape.org/)
 * How servers work.
 I had zero knowledge a year before.
 Now I run my own server on my [Raspberry Pi 4](https://www.raspberrypi.org/)